Whereiswendy/credit-risk-classification/README.md

 7. [License](#license)

 ## Project Overview
-The Credit Rating Prediction Challenge aims to predict the credit rating of individuals using logistic regression.
-This project utilises a dataset containing various features related to the financial history and credit behavior of individuals to develop a model that can accurately classify their credit rating.
+The purpose of this analysis was to build and evaluate a logistic regression model to predict the eligibility of borrowers based on historical lending data.
+The dataset included financial information such as loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
+The target variable was `loan_status`, where `0` indicates a healthy loan and `1` indicates a high-risk loan.

 ## Data
-The dataset used for this project includes features such as:
+The [dataset]() used for this project includes the following features:
-- **Age:** Age of the individual
-- **Income:** Annual income of the individual
-- **Loan Amount:** Amount of loan applied for
+- **Loan Size**
-- **Credit History:** Record of past credit behavior
+- **Interest Rate**
+- **Borrower Income**
+- **Debt-to-Income Ratio**
-- **Employment Status:** Employment status of the individual
+- **Number of Accounts**
-- **Other Relevant Features**

-The data is cleaned and preprocessed to handle missing values, outliers, and categorical variables.
+- **Derogatory Marks**
+- **Total Debt**

 ## Methodology
-1. **Data Preprocessing:**
-   - Handling missing values
-   - Encoding categorical variables
-   - Normalizing numerical features

-2. **Exploratory Data Analysis (EDA):**
-   - Visualizing the distribution of features
-   - Analyzing correlations between features
-   - Identifying patterns and trends

-3. **Modeling:**
+The analysis followed these steps:
+1. **Data Preparation:** Loaded the dataset and examined its structure and summary statistics.
+2. **Data Scaling:** Scaled the features using `StandardScaler` to ensure all variables contribute equally to the model.
-   - Splitting the data into training and testing sets
+3. **Data Splitting:** Split the data into training and testing sets using `train_test_split`.
-   - Training a logistic regression model
+4. **Model Training:** Trained a logistic regression model on the training data.
-   - Tuning hyperparameters for optimal performance

-4. **Evaluation:**
-   - Assessing model performance using metrics such as accuracy, precision, recall, and F1-score
-   - Analyzing the ROC curve and AUC
+5. **Model Evaluation:** Evaluated the model using confusion matrix and classification report on the testing data.

 ## Results
-The logistic regression model achieved the following performance metrics on the test set:
+The logistic regression model achieved the following performance metrics:
-- **Accuracy:** X%
+- **Accuracy:** 99%
-- **Precision:** Y%
+- **Precision:**
+  - Healthy Loans (0): 100%
+  - High-Risk Loans (1): 86%
-- **Recall:** Z%
+- **Recall:**
+  - Healthy Loans (0): 99%
+  - High-Risk Loans (1): 98%
-- **F1-Score:** W%
+- **F1-Score:**
-- **AUC:** V%

-The results indicate that the model performs well in predicting the credit rating of individuals, with balanced precision and recall values.
+  - Healthy Loans (0): 100%
+  - High-Risk Loans (1): 92%

+The logistic regression model performed exceptionally well in predicting healthy loans with an accuracy of 99%.
+It showed near-perfect precision and recall for healthy loans, and high precision and recall for high-risk loans.
+The model is highly effective at identifying both healthy and high-risk loans, although it is slightly less precise for high-risk loans.

+**Recommendation:** The logistic regression model is recommended for predicting loan statuses due to its high accuracy and reliability in identifying both healthy and high-risk loans.
+It is especially important in this context to accurately identify high-risk loans to mitigate potential defaults, and the model achieves this with a recall of 98% for high-risk loans.

 ## Usage
 To use the credit rating prediction model, follow these steps: